jnozzi/cocoadev.com/markdown/PlistNSMatrix.md

 Hi All,
-       I've been recently working with Plists and I have a General/NSMatrix (2 radio buttons) and i was wondering how to set in my Plist which is the selected cell/General/RadioButton??
+       I've been recently working with Plists and I have a NSMatrix (2 radio buttons) and i was wondering how to set in my Plist which is the selected cell/RadioButton??

 ----

 I'm assuming your plist is a dictionary.

-// Assume these are initialized elsewhere General/NSDictionary *myPlist;
+// Assume these are initialized elsewhere
+NSDictionary *myPlist;
-General/NSMatrix *myMatrix;
+NSMatrix *myMatrix;

 If your matrix is horizontal, do this:

-General/NSNumber *selectedRow;
+NSNumber *selectedRow;
-selectedRow = General/[NSNumber numberWithInt:[myMatrix selectedRow]];
+selectedRow = [NSNumber numberWithInt:[myMatrix selectedRow]];

-[myPlist setObject:selectedRow forKey:@"General/SelectedRow"];
+[myPlist setObject:selectedRow forKey:@"SelectedRow"];

 or if it's vertical:

-General/NSNumber * selectedColumn;
+NSNumber * selectedColumn;
-selectedColumn = General/[NSNumber numberWithInt:[myMatrix selectedColumn]];
+selectedColumn = [NSNumber numberWithInt:[myMatrix selectedColumn]];

-[myPlist setObject:selectedColumn forKey:@"General/SelectedColumn"];
+[myPlist setObject:selectedColumn forKey:@"SelectedColumn"];

 -- Ibson

 ----

-My General/NSMatrix is horizontal and the above code worked.
+My NSMatrix is horizontal and the above code worked.
 Thanks alot...
 Now after reading from the plist file how do i assign the value?
 I ahave tried this but does not work..

-[myMatrix selectCellWithTag:(int)[prefs objectForKey:@"General/SelectedRow"]];
+[myMatrix selectCellWithTag:(int)[prefs objectForKey:@"SelectedRow"]];

 --Syphor